Global Entry Frequently Asked Questions

 If you register your vehicle in SENTRI as part of your initial Global Entry application, there is no fee.
 If you wish to register your vehicle after your initial application, you must pay a $42 registration fee for a CBP vehicle inspection at a SENTRI enrollment center.

 All current NEXUS members, and U.S. citizens and U.S. lawful permanent residents who are SENTRI members, are eligible to use Global Entry kiosks once they provide fingerprints and document information to CBP.
 If CBP already has your fingerprints and document information on file, you can use Global Entry kiosks without further action and at no additional cost.
-If you are a Mexican national in SENTRI, you must apply for Global Entry through your GOES account.
-For additional Global Entry benefit information, log on to your GOES account.
+If you are a Mexican national in SENTRI, you must apply for Global Entry through your TTP account.
+For additional Global Entry benefit information, log on to your TTP account.

 No, when you use the Global Entry kiosk, you will need to use your passport or U.S. Lawful Permanent Resident card.
 The SENTRI cards do not work when entering the U.S. by air through the Global Entry kiosks.